Blacksujit/RelaxRover/README.md

 **CalmCraft**

-is a chatbot designed to provide stress and anxiety relief through conversational interactions.
+CalmCraft is a chatbot designed to provide stress and anxiety relief through conversational interactions.
 It utilizes the latest natural language processing (NLP) models to offer supportive and calming responses to users seeking help.

 # Folder Structure: